Poems Around Town

 Common Ground on the Hill

 We all have stories to tell.
-In this workshop, appropriate for both novice and experienced writers, we’ll tell ours in memoirs we compose and then share.
-After looking at different kinds of memoirs, we’ll discuss how to get started and then transform our experiences into stories that will touch others.
-Bring to the workshop whatever materials you’ll need to begin writing.
+In the Life Writing Workshop, appropriate for both novice and experienced writers, we’ll practice telling ours in journals, memoirs, personal essays and other forms of life writing.
+After looking at examples, we’ll discuss how to get started and then begin transforming our experiences into stories that will preserve memories and touch others.